kdechant/eamon/EVENT-HANDERS.md

 A note on standard doors/gates and containers like chests or bags:

 These common types of artifacts are handled by the core game and don't require a custom event handler.
 Set the artifact type to "Door/Gate" (8) or "Container" (4).
-Optionally give it a "key id" to lock it using that artifact ID, or put items into a container by setting their "container_id" property to the ID of the container artifact.
+Optionally give it a "key_id" to lock it using that artifact ID, or put items into a container by setting their "container_id" property to the ID of the container artifact.

+## Eat

+This is called when the player tries to eat something.
+It can be used to handle situations where the player needs to eat something that is not an explicit artifact, or to prevent eating an otherwise edible artifact.

+Parameters:
+- arg (string) - What the player typed after EAT (e.g., "eat *donut*" )
+- artifact (Artifact) - If the player's text matched the name of an artifact in the current room or in the player's inventory, this will contain the Artifact object.

+Example:

+    "eat": function(arg: string, artifact: Artifact) {
+        let game = Game.getInstance();
+        if (artifact && artifact.name === 'poison donut') {
+          game.history.write("You don't like the smell of that donut.
+Better not eat it.");
+          return false; // stops the game from running the rest of the "eat" command logic }
+        return true; // normal situation not handled above; resume regular command logic (healing food, etc.)
+      },
+    },

 ## Drink